Gpx/future/state.md

 Now components are choosing which state they need and they can easily access it rather than the other way around.

 ## Naming

+Althought the examples use "Container" as suffix "State" is probably a better name for us.
+So, instead of `FooContainer` it's better to have `FooState`.
+The reason is simply to differentiate this new pattern from what we used to do before.